ZebraMilk/knight-moves/README.md

 visited: false, // change to true once the current knight path takes her to that node }
 ```

+**Update** Nope, going to use a plain ol' tree for now.
+I think there's something cool about tries eventually, but it's not needed for this one.

 - Translate the moves around the board array into human-readable chess language, and also adjust the indices to be human legible